-Providence Housing Authority is a public housing agency in Providence, Rhode Island that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 19th, 2019, Providence Housing Authority has 1 waiting lists that are open now or opening soon.
+Providence Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 26th, 2022, Providence Housing Authority has 1 waiting lists that are open now or opening soon.

 Providence Housing Authority serves Providence.

-As of the most recent VMS report, Providence Housing Authority manages 2,380 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Providence Housing Authority manages 2,390 active Housing Choice Vouchers.

 |Standard||Homeownership||Tenant Protection||Ported Out||VASH|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 10% having issued approximately 211 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 10 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 57 months on the waiting list1.